easybuilders/easybuild-tutorial/docs/hmns/README.md

 ### Generating modules for HDF5

-Let's now generate a hierarchical module tree for `HDF5` and all of its dependencies, including the toolchain.
+Let us now generate a hierarchical module tree for `HDF5` and all of its dependencies, including the toolchain.
 That sounds complicated, and it sort of is since there are a lot of details you have to get right for the module hierarchy to works as intended, but EasyBuild can do all the hard work for us.

-All we need to do is:
+The steps we will have to go through are:

 * Tell EasyBuild we want to "install" the `HDF5-1.10.6-gompi-2020a.eb` easyconfig file;
 * Enable dependency resolution via `--robot`;
 * Instruct EasyBuild to only generate the module files, not to install the software (since it is there already in `/easybuild/software`), via the `--module-only` option.

-That translates to this `eb` command:
+These steps translate to this single `eb` command:

 ```
 $ eb HDF5-1.10.6-gompi-2020a.eb --robot --module-only